The Accused (1949 film): Production

-Development

-In June 1946 Hal Wallis bought the film rights to an unpublished novel by June Trusedell, Be Still, My Love, for a reported price of $75,000.
-The film was to be a vehicle for Barbara Stanwyck and would be made at Paramount Studios, where Wallis had based himself.
-In December, Wallis said filming would start in January 1947, the first picture on his slate for the coming year, pegged with an overall budget of $8,500,000.
-Filming was pushed back.
-In March, Wallis said Don deFore would co-star with Stanwyck.
+In June 1946, Hal Wallis bought the film rights to an unpublished novel by June Trusedell, Be Still, My Love, for a reported price of $75,000.
+The film was to be a vehicle for Barbara Stanwyck and would be produced at Wallis' home base of Paramount Pictures.
+In December, Wallis disclosed that filming would begin in January 1947 with an overall budget of $8,500,000.
+However, production was delayed.